-As a director of a limited company which is in financial difficulties and unable to pay your annual Corporation Tax, it is crucial to ensure that you deal with the problem.
+As a director of a company in financial difficulties and unable to pay your l Corporation Tax.
+It remains, therefore, crucial to ensure that you deal with the problem.
 It will not go away.
-Interest, Fines and the potential visit from a Bailiff may follow.
+Interest and fines will mount up, leading to a visit from an HMRC bailiff.

 So act now.
-Consult with HBG Advisory 0800 612 5448 and arrange an online meeting today to deal with the problem.
-Various closure options exist along with business rescue if you can’t afford to pay HMRC.
+Consult with HBG Advisory 0800 612 5448 and then please arrange an online VIRTUAL meeting today.
+To deal with the problem.
+Various closure options exist, along with business rescue if you can’t afford to pay HMRC.

 Contact the HMRC.

 Once you have accepted you are unable to pay your Corporation Tax Bill on time or at all, then before the date payment is due, contact the HMRC.
 Ensuring you are dealing with HMRC company debt issues.